Trump's Harvard visa threat could wipe out several of the school's sports teams

 Harvard athletic director Erin McDermott previously declined an interview request from The Associated Press on the potential impact of the visa ban.
 A Harvard athletics spokesman on Thursday referred a request for comment to the school’s main media information office, which did not immediately respond.
 The AP also requested comment from three Harvard coaches, who did not respond.

 Canadian Prime Minister Mark Carney, a former Harvard hockey player, declined to comment when contacted by the AP.
-A spokeswoman for Massachusetts Gov. Maura Healey, who played basketball at Harvard, did not immediately respond to an email seeking comment.
+Massachusetts Gov. Maura Healey, a Democrat who played basketball at Harvard, said the athletes are among 85,000 foreign students who come to the state to “study, conduct research, start businesses, and create jobs and innovations.”

+“President Trump is punishing our students and hurting our economy, all as part of his agenda to silence anyone who disagrees with him,” she said.
+“The only ones who benefit from Donald Trump’s actions are China and other countries who are already recruiting these students.
+It’s the exact opposite of America First.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.